 You aren’t living for yourself; you are living for everyone else, all the time.
 They don’t ask you about anything.
 Not what’s appropriate for you, or what you want… I have to please everyone else all the time, and you don’t have a single moment for yourself when you can ask, What do I want?...Truly, even now at my age, I don’t know what I want.
 They marry you off and you don’t really want to, and then they expect you to get pregnant when you don’t really want to, and they make you into a mother, when you are not really ready.
 I feel that I’m going from one station to the next in life without stopping to breathe and without thinking about my own wishes…”

-Support systems in the lives of the young mothers in the study
+Support systems in the lives of the young mothers in the study.

 Another theme that stood out involves the support systems that Arab society provides to a young couple and to a new mother.
 In the general structure of Arab society, the family provides for the economic, social and emotional needs of the individual.
 This support, however, is conditioned on obedience to the accepted and traditional norms of the traditional family collective and the preservation of intra-family harmony and integration (Dwairy, 1998).
-There’s a transaction here that the family offers to the new couple: family support in exchange for surrendering to the family’s values and rules.
+There is a transaction here that the family offers to the new couple: family support in exchange for surrendering to the family’s values and rules.
 And indeed, the question of social support was one of the most conspicuous issues among the students interviewed.
 The vast majority of them reported that they had received support from close family members, physical support such as, for example, during childbirth; physical support to the new mother in caring for the infant; help with housework, food preparation, and the rearing and education of the children; and sometimes financial support, too.
 All of these were conspicuously mentioned as part of the family support that the new mothers received.

 One student described this process as follows: